Impact of giving

 The Spitz Fellows Program changed that.
-Funded by a generous gift from the family of Warren and Maureen Spitz, the Program supports Aboriginal women pursuing a Bachelor of Commerce at the UBC Sauder School of Business.
+Funded by a generous gift from the family of Warren and Maureen Spitz, the Program supports Indigenous women pursuing a Bachelor of Commerce at the UBC Sauder School of Business.
 Women like Thao.

 “The Spitz Fellows Program isn’t just supporting me,” Thao says.
-“It underscores the fact that it’s important Aboriginal women are represented in business.”
+“It underscores the fact that it’s important Indigenous women are represented in business.”

 Making an impact

 Now in her second year at UBC Sauder, Thao’s personal and professional goals are starting to crystalize.